aws-samples/serverless-patterns/cloudfront-lambda-edge-cdk-python/README.md

 ## Services From/To

-Amazon Cloudfront to Amazon Cloudfront Functions to Amazon S3
+Amazon Cloudfront to AWS Lambda@Edge

 ## Deployment Instructions